EMERGING MARKETS-Brazil's real cuts losses after Haddad picked as FinMin

 "I believe the market would now like to understand who Haddad will invite into his ministry and help him design economic policies."

-The real's move on the day helped it to cut weekly losses to below 1%.
+The real's move helped it pare weekly losses to below 1%.
 It had jumped 3.6% last week.

+Data showed Brazil's consumer prices rose 0.41% in November, below market forecasts of 0.53%.

+"Brazil is the world's #1 disinflation success story," said Natalia Gurushina, emerging markets fixed income economist at VanEck, in a note.

-Some other emerging market currencies fell, with South Africa's rand ZAR= and Mexico's peso MXN= down about 1% as the dollar hit session highs after the U.S. Labor Department's report showed producer prices rose more than expected last month on an annual basis.
+Some other emerging market currencies fell, with South Africa's rand ZAR= and Mexico's peso MXN= down about 0.9% each as the dollar cut losses after the U.S. Labor Department reported that producer prices rose more than expected last month on an annual basis.

 This increased hawkish anticipation for the Federal Reserve's much anticipated meeting next month where bets are that the Fed would opt for a smaller interest rate hike following four 75 basis point hikes.
 FEDWATCH

-Mexico's peso is on course for a drop of more than 2% on the week, in what could be its sharpest decline in nine months.
+Mexico's peso is on course for a drop of nearly 2% on the week, in what could be its sharpest decline in four months.

+Top copper producer Chile's peso CLP= added 0.3% against the dollar, supported by firm copper prices as investors anticipated that China's easing of coronavirus restrictions will boost economic growth and metals demand.
+MET/L

+Peruvian markets were closed.
+President Dina Boluarte said she was willing to discuss early elections with the country's political and civil organizations, but ruled out kick-starting constitutional changes for the time being.

+Latam stocks .MILA00000PUS fell 0.4% on Friday and were down 3.4% for the week, sharply underperforming their broader EM peers.

-As Wall Street stock indexes fell, most Latam bourses followed suit.
-But Brazil's Bovespa .BVSP jumped 0.7% with materials being the biggest boost.
+However, Brazil's Bovespa .BVSP jumped 0.6% with materials being the biggest boost.

 Key Latin American stock indexes and currencies: